AhmedMohamed809/redstor_Code_Challenge/README.md

 ## Unit Test

-I add MSTest Unit Test Project to the Solution Explorer as new project , And add the project reference
+I add MSTest Unit Test Project to the Solution Explore as new project , And add the project reference

 I used Microsoft documentation to learn about [MSTest](https://learn.microsoft.com/en-us/visualstudio/test/walkthrough-creating-and-running-unit-tests-for-managed-code?view=vs-2022) .